Shu-AFK/WawiIC/CONFIG.md

     - `search mode`: string — selects how items are searched; must be either `"category"` or `"supplier"`.
     - `category id`: string — the selected category ID (non-empty).
     - `path to folder`: string — absolute path to the local folder containing your images (non-empty).
 Each image must be named as follows: `{itemSKU}-{itemImageNumber}.jpg`
+    - `activate sales channel`: bool - if `true`, the application will enable all sales channels on the parent item automatically.
     - `mappings`: array of entries (objects):
         - `category`: string — the category name (non-empty).
         - `shop website`: string — a valid URL (HTTPS recommended).